Creative Briefs: Guide + Templates & Examples

 What is a creative brief?

-A creative brief is a document that functions as a guide for creative teams, helping everyone keep in touch with the project’s objectives and guidelines.
+A creative brief is a document that summarizes all relevant information about a creative project and functions as a guide for creative teams.

-It should be, as the name suggests — brief.
-Ideally, it should fit on 1 to 2 A4 pages, contain the gist of the project, and serve as a guideline for everyone involved in the project.
+This doc should be, as the name suggests — brief.
+Ideally, it should fit on 1 to 2 A4 pages and contain just the gist of the project.

 • Project title — indicates what the project is about,